pontus-vision/pontus-vision/README.md

 **<details><summary>kubectl taint</summary>**

   **Taints** allow a node to repel a set of pods, but this can prevent some pods from running.
-For more information click this [link](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
+For more information click this [link](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-  If you get an **ERROR** like the one marked in the image, when running `$ kubectl describe pods <pod name>` :
+  If you get an **ERROR** like the one marked in the image, when running `$ kubectl describe pods <pod name>`:

   ![alt text](/images-README/k3s-taint-1.png)